-- 1 Open the VMDK file.

-- 2 Query allocated blocks.

-- 3 Read and save the allocated blocks.

-- 4 Close the VMDK file.
+- 1 Open the VMDK file. - 2 Query allocated blocks.
+If you have separate threads for open and read, call it in the openclose thread. - 3 Read and save the allocated blocks. - 4 Close the VMDK file.
 Repeat steps for subsequent VMDK files.